gradosevic/ag-custom-admin/readme.txt

 	- Round admin submenu popups
 	- Add custom branding image above the admin menu
 	- Add custom link to branding image
-	- Admin menu auto-folding options for mobile devices

 	Colorizer
 	- Change background and text colors on admin and login page
 	- Change admin menu colors
 	- Change widget colors

+	Admin Panel Themes
+	- Use predefined AG Custom Admin themes for WordPress Admin Panel

 	Advanced
 	- Add custom CSS
 	- Add custom JavaScript
 	- Export/import customization settings

 **IMPORTANT**: AG Custom Admin should always be updated before updating WordPress.
 If you are unable to login or you have any other problems, please check our [FAQ](http://wordpress.org/extend/plugins/ag-custom-admin/faq/) and [SUPPORT](http://wordpress.org/support/plugin/ag-custom-admin) page.
-Check [POSITIVE](http://agca.argonius.com/ag-custom-admin/feedback/ag-custom-admin-positive-feedback) and [NEGATIVE](http://agca.argonius.com/ag-custom-admin/feedback/ag-custom-admin-negative-feedback) comments of our users.

 For more information about the plugin please check [PLUGIN WEBSITE](http://agca.argonius.com/ag-custom-admin/)